ProCLIP: Progressive Vision-Language Alignment via LLM-based Embedder: Experiments

+\textbf{Ablation of Different Base Model.} Tab.~\ref{tab:ablation_arch} shows \modelnm\ excels across architectures, surpassing LLM2CLIP in classification and retrieval.
+The remaining classification gap relative to vanilla CLIP arises from the latter's overwhelming data scale, a dominant factor in zero-shot tasks.

+\textbf{Ablation of $\lambda_{reg}$.} Tab.~\ref{tab:reg_weight} presents the sensitivity analysis of the regularization weight for $\lambda_{\text{reg}}$.
+The results indicate that 4e-4 offers an optimal balance and is thus selected as our final configuration.
+Furthermore, the empirical evidence suggests that excessively strong regularization hampers alignment, leading to suboptimal results.

-\textbf{Ablation of Different Components.} To further validate the effectiveness of the methods proposed in this paper, we conduct a comprehensive ablation study on various components, as detailed in Tab.~\ref{tab:ablation}.
-Applying instance semantic distillation achieves 58.9\% zero-shot accuracy on ImageNet-1k using only text data, indicating successful transfer of CLIP's textual representation capability to the MLP head.
-Incorporating the structural alignment loss further improves both classification and retrieval performance by enabling the LLM embedder to capture the global structural geometry of CLIP's text representation space, beyond point-wise semantic correspondences.
-After that, image-text contrastive learning significantly boosts retrieval performance but reduces ImageNet-1k accuracy due to image encoder overfitting.
-Introducing self-distillation mitigates this issue, improving classification accuracy from 59.2\% to 62.5\% while slightly reducing retrieval gains.
-Finally, applying structured self-distillation enhances both tasks by stabilizing the image representation space during fine-tuning, preventing excessive overfitting while preserving pretrained knowledge.
+\textbf{Ablation of Different Components.} Tab.~\ref{tab:ablation} details the ablation study of our components.
+First, instance semantic distillation achieves 58.9\% ImageNet-1k zero-shot accuracy using text only, confirming the successful transfer of CLIP’s textual priors to the adapter.
+Adding structural alignment loss further boosts both classification and retrieval by enabling the LLM to capture CLIP’s global geometric structure beyond point-wise semantics.
+Subsequent image-text contrastive tuning significantly enhances retrieval but compromises classification due to image encoder overfitting.
+This is mitigated by self-distillation, which recovers classification accuracy from 59.2\% to 62.5\%.
+Ultimately, structured self-distillation yields the best results by stabilizing the image representation space and preserving pretrained knowledge, effectively balancing fine-tuning gains with generalization.